Admiralty and Maritime Law

 Admiralty and maritime law, which is determined under federal law, exists whenever the injury occurs in navigable waters.
 Navigable waters mean any waterway that ultimately leads to the ocean.
 This includes any body of water except landlocked lakes.
 These laws apply to passengers and crew members.
 Each has separate legal rights and requirements.

 Holzberg Legal helps victims throughout the world.
-We have successfully represented clients throughout the United States, Canada and the Caribbean including the Bahamas, Jamaica, Haiti, St. Thomas, US Virgin Islands, Puerto Rico, Trinidad and Tobago as well as Mexico, Costa Rica, Nicaragua, Panama, Guatemala, El Salvador, Colombia, Venezuela, Peru, Brazil, Bolivia, Uruguay, Spain, France, Germany, Italy, The United Kingdom, Finland, Austria, Lithuania, Croatia, Bosnia, Israel, Russia, India, Japan, Dubai and South Africa.
+We have successfully represented clients throughout the United States, Canada and the Caribbean including the Bahamas, Jamaica, Haiti, St. Thomas, US Virgin Islands, Puerto Rico, Trinidad and Tobago as well as Mexico, Costa Rica, Nicaragua, Panama, Guatemala, El Salvador, Colombia, Venezuela, Peru, Brazil, Bolivia, Uruguay, Spain, France, Germany, Italy, The United Kingdom, Finland, Austria, Lithuania, Croatia, Bosnia, Israel, Russia, India, Japan, Dubai, Macedonia, Serbia, and South Africa.